-The Evaluation Peer Learning Cohort (EvalPLC) is an interactive technical assistance forum and comprised of cross-agency representatives from four to six states.
-State teams who represent core WIOA programs will collaborate and develop evaluation plans designed to conduct and implement state and/or local research and evaluations.
+The Evaluation Peer Learning Cohort (EvalPLC) is an interactive technical assistance forum, comprised of cross-agency representatives from up to six states.
+State teams who represent core WIOA programs will collaborate and develop capstone projects (e.g., research design for a specific project, statement of work for a request for proposal for an evaluation, state evaluation action plan) to support their development and implementation of state and/or local research and evaluations.

-- Learn from experienced evaluators, state and national subject matter experts (SMEs), and each other as they develop an evaluation plan.
+- Learn from experienced evaluators, state and national subject matter experts (SMEs), and each other as they work together to develop their capstone projects.

 - Evaluation Readiness Assessment - designed to help assess the degree to which your state is ready to implement research evaluation activities and projects; and